ShankulShukla/Approaches-to-Sentiment-Analysis/README.md

 - Especially LSTM (Long Short-Term Memory) units are modules that you can place inside of recurrent neural networks and they make sure that the hidden state can encapsulate information about long-term dependencies in the text.
 > **On the test set of IMDB dataset, this model got an accuracy of - 87.1%**

- ## Sentiment analysis using CNN text classification
+ ## 1-D word-level CNN text classifier using custom trained word embedding

 - CNN has proven to be not only good in computer vision but has provided some state-of-the-art results in natural language processing.
 - The input layer to CNN is comprised of word embeddings, followed by multiple filters, then a max-pooling layer then to a sigmoid classifier with some dropout added in the last layer.